gnokit/2b-assistant/README.md

 9. Examine the inserted database QA pairs record and remove any irrelevant or incorrect QA pairs record.
 10. Ingest the QA pairs into the ChromaDB Vector DB by running `python ingest_qa_pairs.py`.
 11. Start the Streamlit-based 2.6B chatbot UI by running `streamlit run chat.py`.
-12. Interact with the 2.6B chatbot and ask your microwave-related questions.
+12. Interact with the 2.6B chatbot and ask your appliances related questions.

 ## Contributing